Danielle de Niese: Career

-In March 2012 de Niese appeared as Norina in Don Pasquale at the San Diego Opera.
+In March 2012, de Niese appeared as Norina in Don Pasquale at the San Diego Opera.
 She performed that role again the following year at the Glyndebourne Festival Opera.
-In November 2013 she portrayed Poppaea in Handel's Agrippina at the Liceu.
-In 2014 she appeared as the title heroine in Francesco Cavalli's La Calisto at the Bavarian State Opera, sang Anne Trulove in The Rake's Progress at the Teatro Regio di Turino, and performed the title role in Handel's Partenope at the San Francisco Opera.
+In November 2013, she portrayed Poppaea in Handel's Agrippina at the Liceu.
+In 2014, she appeared as the title heroine in Francesco Cavalli's La Calisto at the Bavarian State Opera, sang Anne Trulove in The Rake's Progress at the Teatro Regio di Turino, and performed the title role in Handel's Partenope at the San Francisco Opera.

-In February 2015 de Niese sang Susanna in The Marriage of Figaro at the Hamburg State Opera.
-In August 2015 she returned to the Glyndebourne Festival Opera in performances of Concepción in L'heure espagnole and the title role in Ravel's L'enfant et les sortilèges.
-In December 2015 she created the role of Roxane Coss in the world premiere of Jimmy López's opera Bel Canto at the Lyric Opera of Chicago.
+In February 2015, de Niese sang Susanna in The Marriage of Figaro at the Hamburg State Opera.
+In August 2015, she returned to the Glyndebourne Festival Opera in performances of Concepción in L'heure espagnole and the title role in Ravel's L'enfant et les sortilèges.
+In December 2015, she created the role of Roxane Coss in the world premiere of Jimmy López's opera Bel Canto at the Lyric Opera of Chicago.

 2017 saw her stage debut in Australia as Hanna Glawari in Graeme Murphy's production of The Merry Widow for Opera Australia in performances at the Arts Centre Melbourne and the Sydney Opera House, conducted by Vanessa Scammell.

 In September 2018, she was featured as the castaway on long-running BBC Radio 4 programme, Desert Island Discs; she selected Barbra Streisand's "Evergreen", F. Scott Fitzgerald's The Great Gatsby and "a slide projector with all the photos she's ever taken of her loved ones" as her chosen favourite track, book and luxury item respectively.

-In 2019 she played Aldonza/Dulcinea in Man of La Mancha with English National Opera at the London Coliseum opposite Kelsey Grammer as Cervantes/Quixote, Peter Polycarpou as Sancho, and Nicholas Lyndhurst as the Governor/Innkeeper.
+In 2019, she played Aldonza/Dulcinea in Man of La Mancha with English National Opera at the London Coliseum opposite Kelsey Grammer as Cervantes/Quixote, Peter Polycarpou as Sancho, and Nicholas Lyndhurst as the Governor/Innkeeper.

-In February 2020 she created the title role in the world premiere of Eurydice, written by Matthew Aucoin with a libretto by Sarah Ruhl, at the Los Angeles Opera.
-In May 2023 she sang the role of Giulietta in the West End revival of Andrew Lloyd Webber's musical Aspects of Love at the Lyric Theatre, London.
+In February 2020, she created the title role in the world premiere of Eurydice, written by Matthew Aucoin with a libretto by Sarah Ruhl, at the Los Angeles Opera.
+In May 2023, she sang the role of Giulietta in the West End revival of Andrew Lloyd Webber's musical Aspects of Love at the Lyric Theatre, London.

 In 2023, she was named number seven on Tatlers best dressed list.

+In 2026, de Niese was awarded the Outstanding Contribution to Opera Award at the 2026 Laurence Olivier Awards.

+On 15 September 2026, de Niese joined the West End cast of Hadestown, playing the role of Persephone opposite Nathan Sykes as Orpheus and Shaun Dooley as Hades.